pantisaz/Getting-And-Cleaning-Data-Course-Project/CodeBook.md

 CodeBook
 ========

-This Code Book describes the data, variables files and transformations used in run_analysis.R to obtain the required 'Tidy Data'
+This Code Book describes the data, variables, files and transformations used in run_analysis.R to obtain the required 'Tidy Data'

 This Code Book also assumes you have read the Project's README.md